How is autism diagnosed?

 - Difficulty making and maintaining relationships with friends or significant others

-- Difficulty with processing sensory stimuli such as an oversensitivity to noise
+- Difficulty with processing sensory stimuli such as an oversensitivity to noise or adversity to specific textures of food

 - Attention difficulties